KrisZhongLunLi/CHGNet-based-MC-sampling-toolkit/README.md

 **✔︎ Single point calculation**
 > IBRION: -1

 > Energy, force, stress, and magnetic moment predictions are performed using CHGNet.

+**✔︎ Molecular dynamics**
+> IBRION: 0

+> Run a molecular dynamics simulation.
+You can choose to simulate in the NVE, NVT, or NPT ensemble.
+> Note!
+The choice of thermostat affects the lattice degrees of freedom during the NPT simulation.

 **✔︎ Geometry optimization**
 > IBRION: 1 or 3

 > Use different algorithms to optimize the structure and find the local minimum on the potential energy surface.
-It is recommended to use 1 when initially stabilizing the structure; use 3 when the initial structure differs greatly from the target.
+> It is recommended to use 1 when initially stabilizing the structure; use 3 when the initial structure differs greatly from the target.

-**✔︎ Molecular dynamics**

 **✔︎ Sampling optimization using Monte Carlo**
 > The user can provide an initial structural model (POSCAR) and specify the atomic indices (starting from 0), as well as the types and numbers of dopant atoms in the "Input_CHGNet".
-The program sequentially introduces dopants according to the given order and employs a Monte Carlo exchange algorithm, where atomic swaps are either accepted or rejected based on their associated energies.
-This process continues until the convergence criterion is satisfied or the maximum number of steps is reached.
+> The program sequentially introduces dopants according to the given order and employs a Monte Carlo exchange algorithm, where atomic swaps are either accepted or rejected based on their associated energies.
+> This process continues until the convergence criterion is satisfied or the maximum number of steps is reached.

 ![Logo](./Diagram/Scheme.png)